YouTube TV Loses Disney, ESPN In Carriage Row - The TV Answer Man!

 However, despite the lower price, YouTube TV could face difficulty avoiding widespread defections with the college football bowl season underway.
 ESPN has the broadcast rights to roughly three dozen bowl games, including seven today.

-The good news is that the ESPN+ app, which costs $7 a month, is streaming all seven of those games.
-The network has also said some Monday Night Football games will be available on the app.
+The good news is that the ESPN+ app, which costs $7 a month, will show some Monday Night Football games including Monday’s Bears-Vikings matchup.
 (ESPN+ offers partial programming from the ESPN channels, not the complete lineups.)

 Still, hundreds of YouTube TV subscribers have already posted their frustration about losing Disney and ESPN on social media sites.